 Counsel student on reliability and validity of data-gathering methods

 Ensure that all research activities will be reviewed by the Human Subjects Review Board prior to implementation of the research activities.
 George Mason University requires that all research activities involving human subjects or data regarding human subjects that are directed by a GMU faculty member, staff member or student (including thesis and dissertation work) or involve GMU faculty, staff or students as participants, must be submitted to the Office of Sponsored Programs (OSP) for review and approval.
-Refer to http://www.gmu.edu/research/ORSP/index.html
+Refer to oria.gmu.edu

 The Dissertation Chair will serve as the principal investigator for the research and assumes responsibility for the legal and ethical conduct of the work.